Schustore/backend-coding-challenge/README.md

        "name": String  //required
     }
   ```
+    Details:
-    Description: This endpoint only has one parameter, the name of the gateway you wish to create.
-It will create a new gateway in the neo4j database.
+    - Accepts one required parameter -- the name of the gateway you wish to create.
+    - Creates a new gateway in neo4j database

 - http://localhost:8082/api/v1/gateways/query